Is Enphase Energy Inc. (NASDAQ:ENPH) stock a better investment at this time?

 Sponsored

-As well, it is important to consider ENPH stock ratios such as price-to-sales, which is currently 20.09.Likewise, its price to free cash flow for the last twelve months stands at 74.74.
-ENPH’s price to book ratio for the most recent quarter was 79.52, resulting in an 27.95 price to cash per share for the period.
+It is also essential to consider ENPH stock ratios like the price-to-sales ratio, which is 20.72 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 76.76.
+ENPH’s price to book ratio for the most recent quarter was 68.22, resulting in an 29.52 price to cash per share for the period.

 How does Enphase Energy Inc. (ENPH) stock rate among analysts?
 Buy, sell, or hold?